pavithpr89/holbertonschool-low_level_programming/variables_if_else_while/README.md

-task 3 : Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. task 4 : Write a program that prints the alphabet in lowercase, followed by a new line. task 5 : Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+task 3 : Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. task 4 : Write a program that prints the alphabet in lowercase, followed by a new line. task 5 : Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line task 6 : Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line ( not using printf this time!)